numfocus/gsoc/CONTRIBUTING-contributors.md

 bug.
 [The opensource guide](https://opensource.guide/how-to-contribute/) has a good introduction how to start contributing to open source projects.

+## Quick Start for First-Time Contributors

+If you are new to open source or contributing to NumFOCUS for the first time, the following steps can help you get started smoothly:

+1. Read this contributing guide fully before starting.
+2. Explore the issues list and look for documentation, beginner-friendly, or clarification-related tasks.
+3. Introduce yourself briefly on the relevant communication channels if available.
+4. Start with a small contribution such as documentation improvements, typo fixes, or clarifying existing instructions.
+5. Ask questions early and openly if anything is unclear — the community values communication and learning.

+Starting small and staying consistent is often the best way to build confidence and trust within the community.

 ## Am I experienced enough?

 The answer is generally: **Yes**.
 We value creativity, intelligence and